ClearBlade/clearblade-iot-core-migration/README.md

 | Update public keys for existing devices                 | `updatePublicKeys`                       | `true` | `No`                                                                  |
 | Store Config Version History                 | `configHistory`                       | `false` | `No`                                                                  |

-**Note - We recommend you to use linux or darwin binaries.
-It's unlikely but possible something could fail during the migration.
-A failed_devices CSV file will be created at the end of this migration.
-Please submit this file to the [ClearBlade Support](https://clearblade.atlassian.net/servicedesk/customer/portal/1/group/1/create/20) and we will ensure 100% success**

-`clearblade-iot-core-migration -cbSystemKey <SYSTEM_KEY> -gcpServiceAccount <JSON_FILE_PATH> -cbToken <DEV_TOKEN> -gcpRegistryName <IOT_CORE_REGISTRY> -gcpRegistryRegion <GCP_PROJECT_REGION>`

-You will be prompted to enter a devices CSV file path that would be used to migrate devices specified in the CSV file.
-You can skip this step by pressing enter and by default all devices from the registry will be migrated.

 ## Setup

 ---